ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the received access token, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.

-EAD\_ACCESS\_TOKEN is used for the first access token of a token series but not for the update of access rights, see {{update-access-rights-c-rs}}.
+EAD\_ACCESS\_TOKEN is only used when uploading the first access token of a token series, but not for the update of access rights, see {{update-access-rights-c-rs}}.

 Editor's note: Add example.
 Value for ead_label not from lowest range, suggested value 26.